-Most leaky showerheads can be fixed by ensuring a tight connection between the showerhead and pipe stem using pipe tape.
-You may also need to replace the washer inside the showerhead.
-Consider replacing an old showerhead with a more efficient, low-flow one.
+Most leaky showerheads can be fixed by ensuring a tight connection between the showerhead and pipe stem by using pipe tape to secure it.
+You can also check and, if needed, replace the washer inside the showerhead.
+You may also consider replacing an old showerhead with a more efficient, low-flow one.